Travel Vaccines by Country: A Pharmacist’s Guide to Checking What You Need (2026)

 1. Check Your Past Vaccination Records

 Before you start spending money, take a look at your vaccination history.
 If you’ve had vaccinations for school, work, or previous travels, you may not need certain vaccines again.
-For example, once you have two doses of Hepatitis A vaccine, CDC does not recommend booster doses after(4).
+For example, once you have two doses of Hepatitis A vaccine, CDC usually does not recommend booster doses after.
 If you work in healthcare or the food industry, you might have received vaccines like Hepatitis A as part of your job’s health guidelines, saving you money on unnecessary shots.

 2. Compare Prices Between Clinics